-Many parents reported that listening to podcasts led to discussions with their children about specific themes or content, including persistence and problem-solving skills; literacy, math, and science concepts; and the World of Work.
+Many parents reported that listening to podcasts led to discussions with their children about specific themes or content, including social-emotional skills and problem-solving skills; literacy, math, and science concepts; and the World of Work.

-Parents reported discussing courage and determination-after listening to Keyshawn Solves It, and discussing topics like teamwork, persistence, and listening after listening to Work It Out Wombats!
+Parents reported discussing subjects related to socialemotional learning-such as courage and determination after listening to Keyshawn Solves It, and discussing topics like teamwork, persistence, and listening after listening to Work It Out Wombats!